Aruba vs Bonaire vs Curaçao: Which ABC Island Is Right for You?

 Common Mistakes When Choosing an ABC Island

 The biggest mistake is assuming Aruba, Bonaire, and Curaçao are basically the same.
 They are not.
+These islands are close together on the map, but they create very different vacations.

 Mistake 1: Choosing Bonaire When You Really Want Aruba